intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/k8s.md

 - RUNTIME_DRIVER_HOST/RUNTIME_DRIVER_PORT is to specify driver localhost and port number (only required when submitting jobs via kubernetes client mode).
 - Other environment variables are for spark configuration setting.
 The default values in this image are listed above.
 Replace the values as you need.

-Once the container is created, execute the container by:
+Once the container is created, execute the container:

 ```bash
 sudo docker exec -it <containerID> bash